Like button: Google+

-Google+ had a like button called the +1 (Internet jargon for "I like that" or "I agree"), which was introduced in June 2011.
+Google+ had a like button called the +1 (Internet slang for "I like that" or "I agree"), which was introduced in June 2011.
 In August 2011, the +1 button also became a share icon.

 Reddit

 On Reddit (a system of message boards), users can upvote and downvote posts (and comments on posts).
 The votes contribute to posters' and commenters' "karma" (Reddit's name for a user's overall rating).